7 Ways To Make Your Wedding Stationery Mother Earth-Approved

-1. Use Recycled Paper.
 By cutting out just one ton of traditional paper between your save the dates, invitations, and day-of materials, you can save up to 380 gallons of gasoline.
 (Woah.)
-Consider options like bamboo or hemp-based papers instead – they provide a beautiful texture and loverly feeling for invitations.
+Consider options like bamboo or hemp-based papers instead – they provide beautiful texture and a loverly feeling for invitations.

-4. Practice Your Calligraphy.
-Consider hand addressing your save the dates and invites, and take it a step further by handwriting the names on your escort cards.
+Consider hand-addressing your save-the-dates and invites; take it a step further by handwriting the names on your escort cards.
 Snag a recyclable earth-friendly pen and paper, and you’ll skip all the toxic inks, labels, and wasteful printer paper!

 5. Opt for Plantable Paper

 Plantable invitations are made of post-consumer materials and embedded with the seeds of your choice.
 By sending out plantable stationery, your guests will be able to create their own flower, herb, or vegetable gardens from your invites.